Course and Module Delivery

-- Academic Development & Diversity: Inclusive Pedagogy and Practice – guidance on designing and hosting inclusive and accessible group work.
+- Academic Development & Diversity (AD&D): Inclusive Pedagogy and Practice – guidance on designing and hosting inclusive and accessible group work.

-- Peer and peer-led learning (website) resources to provide the student’s perspective of group work.
+- Peer and peer-led learning resources to provide the student’s perspective of group work.

 - Social Media for Learning (website) – suggestions to help prepare for using online breakout rooms as learning activities for group sessions